 - Local and professional sports clubs and centres

 Relevant experience gained via voluntary work, placements or through employment as a physiotherapy support worker or assistant is very beneficial.
-Jobs are advertised on the websites of NHS trusts and on NHS Jobs, on the website of the Chartered Society of Physiotherapy, and in national newspapers and specialist publications such as Frontline, Physiotherapy Journal and their respective websites.
+Jobs are advertised on the websites of NHS trusts and on NHS Jobs, on the website of the Chartered Society of Physiotherapy, and in specialist publications such as Frontline, Physiotherapy Journal (along with their respective websites).

 To qualify as a state registered physiotherapist you will need to take a physiotherapy degree approved by the Health and Care Professions Council (HCPC).
 You will then need to register with the HCPC.

 - Good time management